 The most shocking aspect of this is of course the punch-in-the-guts revelation about military ethics, but there’s something even more important here too: what it tells us about the role of the media.
 Essential in the plan is the assumption that the media will be complicit in promoting a made-for-television enactment as reality.
 A member of the public might not believe that the press can act in this concerted fashion to promote a false reality; the Joint Chiefs of Staff, on the other hand, clearly do.

 Terrorism achieves its aims only by disguising its source.
-Kitson’s ‘pseudo-gang/counter-gang’ strategy is about creating surrogate or replicant insurgent groups to destroy the political base of those threatening the dominant order; it replicates the threat in order to replace it: it uses simulation to effect political containment or change.
+Kitson’s ‘pseudo-gang’ strategy is about creating surrogate insurgent groups to destroy the political base of those threatening the dominant order; it replicates the threat in order to replace it: it uses simulation to effect political containment or change.
 Clearly, if the Cuban regime had really shot down a plane full of students and started terrorising the mainland of the United States with snipers and bombers, it would have faced immediate destruction.
 So the Cubans wouldn’t do it.
 But the United States would, in the guise of Cubans, to justify an invasion.

 President Kennedy apparently didn’t like the idea of slaughtering innocent Americans in order to go and slaughter innocent Cubans, and not only vetoed the plan but made sure that Lemnitzer was denied a further term as Chairman of the Joint Chiefs of Staff.
-But instead the general was reassigned to the European theatre of operations as Supreme Commander of NATO (1963-69).
+Instead, the general was reassigned to the European theatre of operations as Supreme Commander of NATO (1963-69).

 The question is, have they ever closed?